-Wolverhampton Homes will not share your data with third parties, unless your application is successful and it makes an offer of employment.
-The organisation will then share your data with former employers to obtain references for you and the Disclosure and Barring Service (if required for job role) to obtain necessary criminal records checks.
+Wolverhampton Homes will not share your data with third parties, unless your application is successful and we make an offer of employment.
+We will then share your data with former employers to obtain references for you and the Disclosure and Barring Service (if required for job role) to obtain necessary criminal records checks.

 How does Wolverhampton Homes protect data?

-The organisation takes security of data seriously.
-It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.
+We take security of data seriously.
+We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.